firegiant/docs/src/content/docs/heatwave/build-tools/firegiant-licensing.md

   order: 1
 ---

-The HeatWave Build Tools require a license file, a .fglic file, to be available on developer and build machines.
+The HeatWave Build Tools require a license file, a `.fglic`, to be available on developer and build machines.
 The license file is only used by the build tools and does **not** need to be distributed with the built installation packages.
 You can download your license file from [your FireGiant Account's License page][lp].

 ## License file placement